Random matrix ensembles and integrable differential identities: Introduction

 This result is proved in part~\eqref{thm:semi-discrete_syst} of Theorem~\ref{theo:discrete_chain}.
 We clarify that here we focus on the analysis of the first member of the Pfaff hierarchy, and provide explicitly the equations that describe the deformations with respect to the coupling constant $t_{2}$.
 However, higher members of the hierarchy can be obtained proceeding in the same way by considering higher members of the Pfaff-Lax hierarchy.
 A detailed analysis of the solutions and their singularities in the thermodynamic limit in analogy to the unitary ensemble given in~\cite{HermitianPRE} will be discussed elsewhere.

 \begin{mainresult}[Orthogonal Ensemble] We provide explicit expressions for the initial condition of the Lax matrix evaluated on the solution to the reduced Pfaff lattice associated with the GOE.
-This allows us to specify the order parameters as solutions of the integrable differential identity, i.e. the Lax equations for the reduced Pfaff lattice. \end{mainresult}
+This allows us to specify the order parameters as solutions of the integrable differential identity, i.e.\ the Lax equations for the reduced Pfaff lattice. \end{mainresult}

 We prove this result by observing that the entries of the Lax matrix of the Pfaff lattice can be obtained as coefficients of the recursion relation of the skew-orthogonal polynomials introduced in~\cite{Adler2000_skew}.
-Hence, in part~\eqref{thm:initial_datum} of Theorem~\ref{theo:discrete_chain}, we give these coefficients explicitly using the map from orthogonal to skew-orthogonal polynomials discovered in~\cite{adler2002}.
-Analogously to the unitary case, we interpret the entries of the Pfaff lattice in terms of expectation values and chemical potential (see~\eqref{chemicpot2}-\eqref{corrvar}).
+In part~\eqref{thm:initial_datum} of Theorem~\ref{theo:discrete_chain}, we give these coefficients explicitly using the map from orthogonal to skew-orthogonal polynomials discovered in~\cite{adler2002}.
+In analogy with the unitary case, we interpret the entries of the Pfaff lattice in terms of expectation values and chemical potential (see~\eqref{chemicpot2}-\eqref{corrvar}).

 \begin{mainresult}[Reduced Pfaff lattice: continuum limit] The reduced Pfaff lattice admits an integrable continuum limit obtained through a singular asymptotic expansion that is consistent with the large $n$ asymptotics of the Lax matrix evaluated on the initial datum. \end{mainresult}